mubanjs/muban/STATUS.md

 - Add support for optional refs
 - Add support for optional ref typing
 - Add unit tests
+- Make sure to don't init global components that are also specified as ref, otherwise you'll get duplicate instances
+- Figure out if we have to limit the depth to which we automatically initialize child components

 **Parked**
 - rename refs to something else, to not conflict with the reactive `ref/unref` functions?